Trash to Treasure: Where to Donate Your Stuff

 For Days Take Back Bag – This basics-leaning circular clothing brand will send you a Take Back Bag, which you can fill with any textiles, including socks, underwear, sheets, pillowcases, towels, linens and shoes, in any condition.
 Even the “oldies” will be sent to a recycling partner to divert them from landfills.

-ThredUp – This online thrift store will send you a large pre-addressed bag mailer, which you can fill with gently used clothing and mail back.
+ThredUp – This online thrift store will send you a large pre-addressed bag mailer, which you can fill with gently-used clothing and mail back.
 Depending on which option you pick, you can earn money that you can spend at ThreadUp, get cash, or donate everything.
-The items that are not sold can be sent back to you or donated.
+The items that are not sold will be sent back to you or donated.

 Electronics